 Which audiences are most relevant, which have the highest priority, what type of opportunities exist to reach these audiences via the search channel, and how well are you doing that now?

 Potential Master’s students who are in the process of choosing a school or getting more information on how to become a physiotherapist.
-Usually, someone who has had a previous and personal experience with physiotherapy that is meaningful to them.
-Some are out of state and others are local to the London area.
+Usually, someone who has had a previous and personal experience with physiotherapy is meaningful to them.
+Some are out of state, and others are local to the London area.